 I receive Social Security benefits.
 Am I also eligible to receive a stimulus check?

 Yes.
-AARP worked hard to ensure that Social Security recipients are included in the relief payment, which is part of the CARES Act.
-As long as your adjusted gross income (AGI) is $75,000 or less ($150,000 or less for married couples), you should be eligible for a $1,200 stimulus check.
-The amount of the check gradually decreases once your AGI exceeded those thresholds.
+AARP worked hard to ensure that Social Security recipients are included in the relief payments authorized by Congress.
+As long as your adjusted gross income (AGI) is $75,000 or less ($150,000 or less for married couples filing jointly), you were eligible for all three stimulus checks.
+The amount of the check gradually decreased once your AGI exceeded those thresholds.

 I’m already collecting Social Security benefits and haven’t filed taxes in years.
 Do I need to file a return to get a stimulus payment?